FAQs

 -

-I require a credit card on file before your first appointment.
+I require a credit card to be kept on file before your first appointment.
 Your card is charged automatically within 24 hours of each session.
-For the women’s divorce support group, the payment structure is different and is outlined on the group page.

 -